-As part of the One Stop Shop service the Council offers any advice given by Council pre-application developer officers at forums is not a formal planning decision by the Council as Local Planning Authority.
-Officers will provide the best advice possible based the information on available.
+As part of the One Stop Shop service the Council offers any advice given by Council officers at pre-application developer forums is not a formal planning decision by the Council as Local Planning Authority.
+Officers will provide the best advice possible based on the information available.
 This advice will be offered in good faith and to the best of officers ability, without prejudice to any formal consideration of any planning application following statutory consultation and the evaluation of all available information.